 Once you are registered, you'll be entitled to the concessions listed earlier in this publication.
-You may also be able to claim welfare benefits, including Attendance Allowance or PIP.
+It can also help you make a successful claim for welfare benefits, including Attendance Allowance, PIP or ADP.

 Being registered doesn't automatically entitle you to any benefits but it can help to show how serious your sight loss is when you make a claim for certain benefits.
 If you do not want to be registered, you can still get help by contacting your social services department directly and asking for an assessment of your care needs.
 Or you can obtain a Low Vision Leaflet (LVL) from your optometrist or a Referral of Vision Impairment (RVI) from your eye hospital or clinic.
 They will fill in your details and send them to social services.